MarvinKweyu/tambua-shamba/README.md

  - Postgres
  - PostGIS

+Create a database and modify the `env*` file with the appropriate db details included.

-Create a python virtual environment, install the dependencies and run the migrations
+Create a python virtual environment, install the dependencies and run the migrations.

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate